Ktoks/mocker/README.md

 # Mocker mocks large data files
 ### Hopefully written in Nu - we'll see how that pans out

-## Sometimes clients don't want to sent test data, that's where Mocker comes in
+## Sometimes clients don't want to send test data, that's where Mocker comes in
 > _Think of it as a way to get sanitized data for testing_

 ## Architectural plan